BUTSpeechFIT/speakerbeam/README.md

 The code was tested with Python 3.8.6.

 ## Running the experiments
 The directory `egs` contains a recipe for [Libri2mix dataset](https://github.com/JorisCos/LibriMix).
+The recipe assumes that you already have the LibriMix dataset available.
+If not, please follow the instructions at the [LibriMix repository](https://github.com/JorisCos/LibriMix) to obtain it.

-Before running the recipe, modify `path.sh` file to contain path to the repository root.
+Before running our recipe, modify `path.sh` file to contain path to the repository root.
 ```
 PATH_TO_REPOSITORY="<path-to-repo>"
 ```